Breast Care Center

 treat tumors that are too small to detect through other methods.
 Through

-women in Knox and surrounding counties receive annual mammograms regardless
+to ensuring that women in Knox and surrounding counties receive annual

 To schedule an appointment at the Breast Care Center, call 812-885-3353.

 Good Samaritan's Breast Care Center is accredited by the American

 College of Radiology as a Breast Imaging Center of Excellence.